adull/fz-challenge/README.md

 For the Firezone Challenge instructions: See [INSTRUCTIONS.md](INSTRUCTIONS.md).

+# Adlai's Thoughts

+Really interesting challenge!
+Was pretty lost at first wasn't sure how I would tackle it, initially started looking into if I could handle the ReferenceError issue with [SWR](https://swr.vercel.app/) by just passing `useSWR` a promise that tried to resolve any variable, but decided this was overkill and instead went with a solution where I created a custom [ErrorBoundary](https://reactjs.org/docs/error-boundaries.html) that works with SSR simply by using `ReactDOM.renderToStaticMarkup(props.children)`.
+This component can be found underneath `/src/components/error-boundary.js`.

+Even this solution doesn't feel *perfect* though, because this requires you to have to wrap individual components with the custom error boundary.
+This kind of defeats the purpose - if you know *where* the error is, then at that point you can go in and fix the bug.
+However, similarly, NextJS's stack trace tells you where the typo is anyways.
+Also in this case because there were two instances of `<PostTitle>` (in `[slug].js` and `post-header.js`), I had to add the `<CustomErrorBoundary>` in two places which would likely cause bugs/headaches down the road.
+Obviously I could have created another component that specifically wraps `<PostTitle>` in `<CustomErrorBoundary>` but that felt like overkill for this challenge, especially since `<PostTitle>` is already so thin.

+I went with Cypress as a testing library because it's at the top of NextJS's [testing page](https://nextjs.org/docs/testing) in their docs.
+Maybe Cypress paid them to get that first place placement, but I tried it out and it was pretty easy to use.
+I had initially tried to use Jest but there was some [difficulty with Jest compiling js from md](https://github.com/remarkjs/remark/discussions/814).
+Trying to fix compatibility issues between Jest/MD felt like a losing battle so I changed the tools I used and Cypress worked pretty well and had a pretty cool UI for testing.
+My only issue with Cypress is that it uses Chai assertions and the tests just stopping after one failure.
+Some people on [stackoverflow recommended](https://stackoverflow.com/questions/66132293/how-can-i-use-soft-assertion-in-cypress) using some npm package with 8k weekly downloads, and I have a rule that I don't install NPM packages with less than 100k wkly downloads after 5PM lol.

+You can run the Test by running `npm run cypress` and then clicking on `h_one.js`.
+More info on running cypress tests [here](https://nextjs.org/docs/testing#running-your-cypress-tests).

+Thanks for considering me!

 # A statically generated blog example using Next.js and Markdown

 This example showcases Next.js's [Static Generation](https://nextjs.org/docs/basic-features/pages) feature using Markdown files as the data source.